 Journey to orbit

-Gaia will always point away from the Sun, its sensitive telescopes shielded by a 10 m wide circular sunshade that will unfold shortly after the spacecraft is deployed.
-This will keep Gaia’s sensitive telescopes and cameras at a cool and stable temperature below -100ºC to ensure the most accurate measurements can be made.
+Gaia will always point away from the Sun, its sensitive telescopes shielded by a 10 m wide circular sunshade that unfolded shortly after the spacecraft is deployed.
+This keeps Gaia’s sensitive telescopes and cameras at a cool and stable temperature below -100ºC to ensure the most accurate measurements can be made.

 The sunshade has another function: to generate power for the spacecraft.
 Since its underside will always be facing the Sun, its surface is partially covered with solar panels to generate electricity.